pinterest/riffed/README.md

 # Rift
 ### Healing the rift between Elixir and Thrift.

-Thrift's erlang implementation isn't very pleasant to use in Elixir.
+Thrift's Erlang implementation isn't very pleasant to use in Elixir.
 It prefers records to structs, littering your code with tuples.
-It swalllows enumerations you've defined, banishing them to the realm of wind and ghosts.
+It swallows enumerations you've defined, banishing them to the realm of wind and ghosts.
 It requires that you write a bunch of boilerplate handler code, and client code that's not very Elixir-y.
 Rift fixes this.

+## Getting Started

+For a detailed guide on how to get started with Rift, and creating your first Rift server and client, see the [Getting Started Guide](https://github.com/pinterest/rift/tree/master/doc/Getting_Started.md).
+For a general summary of some of the features Rift provides, continue reading.

+You can also generate Rift documentation by running `mix docs`.

 Rift Provides three modules, `Rift.Struct`, `Rift.Client`, and `Rift.Server` which will help you manage this impedence mismatch.